AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/08-miscellaneous.md

 1. Load or Generate [stochastic generators] Time-series of every kind for all system areas

-2. For each Monte-Carlo year, pick up at random or not [scenario builder] one time-series of each kind for each area
+2. For each Monte-Carlo year, pick up at random or not [scenario builder] one time-series of each kind for each area/link

 3. For each area and each reservoir: